TREASURIES-Yield curve steeper on weak manufacturing, construction data

 The Institute for Supply Management (ISM) said its index of national factory activity dropped 0.2 point to a reading of 48.1 last month.
 A reading below 50 indicates contraction in the manufacturing sector, which accounts for 11% of the U.S. economy.

-In a separate report on Monday, the Commerce Department said construction spending dropped 0.8% as investment in private projects tumbled to the lowest level in three years.
+In a separate report, the Commerce Department said construction spending dropped 0.8% as investment in private projects tumbled to the lowest level in three years.
 Data for September was revised to show construction outlays declining 0.3% instead of rising 0.5% as previously reported.

 The steepening was driven primarily by a dip in the two-year yield, which retraced most of the early morning’s gains on strong data out of China.
-It was last at 1.620%, up 1.8 basis points on the day, though 3 basis points off the session high it hit in early trade.
+It was last at 1.610%, up just 0.8 basis point on the day, and about 4 basis points off the session high it hit in early trade.

-The two-year yield reflects market expectations of changes in interest rates, suggesting Monday’s data complicates the conversation for the Federal Reserve’s policymaking meeting next week, without necessarily changing the odds of a cut in interest rates.
+The two-year yield reflects market expectations of changes in interest rates, suggesting Monday’s data could complicate the conversation at the Federal Reserve’s policymaking meeting next week, without necessarily changing the odds of a cut in interest rates.

 “This raises the stakes for the non-manufacturing and non-farm payrolls figures later this week, though we’re highly doubtful even underwhelming reads would be sufficient to goad the FOMC into cutting rates in just nine days,” said Jon Hill, U.S. rates strategist at BMO Capital Markets.

-He noted how yields on 10-year Treasuries had reached above 2% recently, but said traders are waiting to hear from the Fed about interest rates next week.
+Tom di Galoma, managing director for rates trading at Seaport Global Holdings in New York, said the yield curve might steepen only a little bit more as rising rates on 10-year U.S. Treasuries would attract more investors wary of low-rate European alternatives.

-“It feels like we held 2% a few weeks ago.
-Now it will take a lot for us to break above that,” he said.
+“I don’t think we’re going to see this continued move into tomorrow,” he said of Monday’s steeper yield curve.

-Reporting by Ross Kerber and Kate Duguid; Editing by Nick Zieminski and Dan Grebler
+Reporting by Ross Kerber and Kate Duguid; Editing by Nick Zieminski, Dan Grebler and Andrea Ricci